DidaCloud/az-2005/Instructions/Labs/01-create-devops-assistant.md

     Assistant: The stage environment cannot be deployed because the earlier stage build failed due to unit test errors.
 Deploying a faulty build to stage may cause eventual issues and compromise the environment.
     ```

     Your response from the LLM may vary, but still prevent you from deploying the stage site.

+1. Press <kbd>Enter</kbd> to end the program.

 ## Create a handlebars prompt